 Want to get out of the heat?
 Take you and your family to a local museum.
 Some institutions offer free admission on certain days — we have a list here.

 REI, the outdoors-lover’s superstore, offers a variety of free classes throughout the summer.
 Get info on hiking routes near you or learn about how to plan a multi-day trip.
-Events and locations listed here.
+Check out their website for more information.